Dpdl-io/DpdlEngine/Install_requirements.md

 https://www.java.com/en/download/manual.jsp

-Some Dpdl API functions (ex. embedded C code) make use of the Dpdl native API library (dpdlnativeapi).
+Some Dpdl API functions (ex. embedded C code) make use of the Dpdl native API library 'dpdlnativeapi'.
 The Dpdl native API library is platform dependent and is available for the following platforms:

 * MacOS 13.4 (arm)